-- 1. Apply the design process methodology to the development of a solution to a biomedical engineering problem. - 2.
-Demonstrate the process of ideating, designing, prototyping, and verifying a biomedical engineering related technology, device, or method. - 3.
-Become effective communicating technical details and rationale for design decisions. - 4.
-Gain experience working on teams, initiating tasks and reporting deliverables. - 5.
-Appreciate the professional and ethical obligations of a professional biomedical engineer.
+- 1. Students will apply the design process methodology to the development of a solution to a biomedical engineering problem. - 2.
+Students will demonstrate the process of ideating, designing, prototyping, and verifying a biomedical engineering related technology, device, or method. - 3.
+Students will become effective communicating technical details and rationale for design decisions. - 4.
+Students will gain experience working on teams, initiating tasks and reporting deliverables. - 5.
+Students will appreciate the professional and ethical obligations of a professional biomedical engineer.